Sustainable Golf

 By helping people enhance the valuable natural areas and wildlife habitats that golf courses provide, improve efficiency, and minimize potentially harmful impacts of golf course operations, the program serves an important environmental role.

-LATEST PROJECTS
+PROJECTS

-New Nesting Boxes for the course were created by our Maintenance Crew using re-purposed wood from the course.
+Nesting Boxes for the course were created by our Maintenance Crew using re-purposed wood from the course.

 These boxes are located throughout the course to provide nest sites for the American Kestrel, a small falcon with rusty-coloured tail and back with black barring.
 They are almost exclusively cavity nesters, and lay four to five eggs each year.